nicoco007/DotNetBox.Docs/source/classes/dotnetbox.downloadfilecompletedeventargs.rst

 ========= =============================================================== =============================================================
 Name      Type                                                            Description
 ========= =============================================================== =============================================================
-Cancelled System.Boolean                                                  Whether the operation has been cancelled or not.
+Cancelled System.Boolean                                                  Whether the operation was cancelled or not.
-Error     System.Exception                                                Error that occured while downloading the file, if applicable.
+Error     System.Exception                                                Error that occured during the download processed, if occured.
-Response  :doc:`DotNetBox.FileMetadata </classes/dotnetbox.filemetadata>` Metadata of the downloaded file.
+Response  :doc:`DotNetBox.FileMetadata </classes/dotnetbox.filemetadata>` Metadata of the Downloaded file.
 ========= =============================================================== =============================================================